pywbem/pywbem/docs/mockwbemserver.rst

 Pywbem_mock allows creating multiple namespaces in the repository and installing elements in some or all of those namespaces.

-There is a default-namespace created when :class:`pywbem_mock.FakedWBEMConnection` is created from either the `default_namespace` of the constructor or with the system default of `root/cimv2`
+There is a default namespace created when the :class:`~pywbem_mock.FakedWBEMConnection` object is created from either the value of the `default_namespace` init parameter or its default value ``root/cimv2``.

-However, a working WBEM environment normally includes at least two namespaces
+However, a working WBEM environment normally includes at least two namespaces:

-1. An :term:`interop namespace` which contains the parts of the model that deal with the WBEM server itself (ex.
-CIM_Namespace, CIM_ObjectManager, etc.) and which must be publically discoverable without the user knowing what CIM namespaces exist in the WBEM server The DM
+1. An :term:`interop namespace` which contains the parts of the model that deal with the WBEM server itself and with the implemented model (ex.
+CIM_Namespace, CIM_ObjectManager, CIM_RegisteredProfile, etc.) and which must be publically discoverable without the user knowing what CIM namespaces exist in the WBEM server.

-2. A user namespace where the CIM classes for the user model
+2. A user namespace containing the CIM objects for the user model.

 Pywbem_mock includes a user-defined provider for the CIM_Namespace class that can be enabled by adding code similar to the following to the setup of a